"Any help possible will be given"

 The story of the twenty four years of the MSWTUC, as told through the Minute Books, is important to women and the trade union movement in today's Britain, holding lessons for all workers on how they can challenge and defeat injustice and poverty and achieve self respect and self-determination.

-The Mary Quaile Club has raised money from the trade union movement and individuals to transcribe the Minutes and place them on this website for all to read.
-The website contains both the transcription made by our researcher Bernadette Hyland and pictures of the original minutes.
-Our thanks to Mike Carter for his hard work on this project in creating the website.
+The Mary Quaile Club raised money from the trade union movement and individuals to transcribe the Minutes and place them on this website for all to read.
+The website contains both the transcription made by Mary Quaile Club researcher Bernadette Hyland and pictures of the original minutes.
+Our thanks go to Bernadette for her huge amount of work, and also the Mary Quaile Club.
+Thanks too to Mike Carter for his hard work on this project in creating the website.

-The Minute Books will be donated to the Working Class Movement so that they can be accessed by anybody who wishes to read the original volumes.
+The Minute Books have been donated to the Working Class Movement Library (www.wcml.org.uk) so that they can be accessed by anybody who wishes to read the original volumes.
+The opening hours of the WCML are here.
 We hope that this website will encourage other people to become active in doing further research about women and trade unions.
 This is just the beginning, and we would be pleased to hear from anyone who wishes to add material to the website.